raulk/markdyn/README.md

 # markdyn

-markdyn is a tool to study crypto exchange market dynamics.
-It starts life being a data stream aggregator.
+markdyn is a tool to study market dynamics of cryptoassets.
+It starts life being an exchange data stream aggregator.
 It may do more in the future.

 Right now, I'm focusing on getting a normalised, consolidated data stream for the following items, in descending order of priority: